MartinvonBerg/simple-lightbox-fslight/readme.txt

 Upgrade to 2.1.0+ if you want support for Youtube Videos or want to have your settings restored automatically.

 == Changelog ==

+= 3.3.0 =
+- replaced the PHP-Library from ivopetkov by native PHP-Functions and adopted PHP-Unit-Tests accordingly.
+Runs 5-times faster now!
+- updated phpunit to 9.6.34

 = 3.2.0 =
 - Added functionality to render the HTML for fslightbox completely on the client side in javascript.
 Almost same performance for images from the same server.
 Slower for videos from another source.